 The following overview highlights testing requirements for meeting Qualified pseudorabies-negative (QN) designation.
 Achieving Validated Brucellosis-Free status is a similar process.
 Application forms for both programs are available from the Indiana State Board of Animal Health.

 To establish a QN breeding herd status, a negative blood test must be conducted on:

-The herd must have been free of pseudorabies for at least 30 days, and at least 90 percent of the herd on the premise for 60 days or longer as part of the herd.
+The herd must have been free of pseudorabies for at least 30 days, and at least 90 percent of the herd on the premises for 60 days or longer as part of the herd.

 When all swine are shipped directly from existing QN herds, a new QN breeding herd can be established if the entire shipment (up to 50 head) of animals tests negative within 30 days of arrival.

 When qualifying a grow-out or sales point (from which finished gilts or boars are moved to slaughter or sale) that is geographically separate from the main herd, the lesser of 50-head selected at random or the entire initial shipment must test negative for PRV.